Skip to content

 Nextest invokes target runners during both the list and run phases.
 During the list phase, nextest has stringent rules for the contents of standard output.

 If a target runner produces debugging or any other kind of output, it MUST NOT go to standard output.
-You can produce output to standard error, to a file on disk, etc.
+Instead, you can produce output to standard error, to a file on disk, etc.

 For example, this target runner will not work: